Announced 2026-05-13 · was due 2026-06-15 · PAUSED on the day · verify against Anthropic's own email/docs

 • use Claude Cowork

 1. Claim your credit.
-Anthropic sends a claim email before June 15; claim the Agent SDK credit once through your Claude account.
+Anthropic sends a claim email for the Agent SDK credit; claim it once through your Claude account if you haven't yet.
 Watch for it and don't miss the window.

 2. Decide on overflow.
 Choose whether to enable "usage credits" so that programmatic usage past the monthly credit bills at API rates instead of being rejected.
 Rejection is safer for budget; overflow is safer for uptime.
 Pick deliberately.